 Mineral oil is a colorless and odorless liquid created as a by-product of making gasoline.
 It’s commonly added to skin care and hair care products as a moisturizing agent because it’s cheap to manufacture.

 Many articles on the internet claim that mineral oil may negatively affect your health.
 However, mineral oil is FDA-approved for topical use in cosmetics, and there’s no evidence that it’s unsafe.
-Research has also deemed it safe to use.

 There is one caveat: Exposure to the type of mineral oil used in an occupational setting may increase your risk of developing cancer.